Can you get down on the floor, twist, reach in all directions and get back up again? Does it feel pretty free and easy?

 - Another benefit is the shift in body position, which changes circulatory and respiratory responses.
 This can counteract the long periods of sitting we have to do at our desks and commuting.

-These are just a couple of the broader benefits of practicing locomotion exercises in general, let’s take a look at some specifics.
+These are just a few of the broader benefits of practicing locomotion exercises in general, let’s take a look at some specifics.

-Our programs on the Bear, Frogger, Monkey, and Crab.
+Our method uses many variations of the Bear, Frogger, Monkey, and Crab.
 All of these movements have you down on all fours, moving your body through space.

 👇